Mildred Cooke: Marriage and issue

 In December 1545 she married William Cecil as his second wife.

 Their first child, a daughter, Francisca, was born in 1554, nine years after their marriage, but did not long survive.

 A second daughter, Anne, was born in 1556, and married, as his first wife, Edward de Vere, 17th Earl of Oxford.

-Two sons, both named William,died shortly after their respective births in 1559 and 1561.
-In 1563 a third son was born, Robert, who succeeded his father at court and was created Earl of Salisbury by James I. Another daughter, Elizabeth, was born in 1564, who married William Wentworth, but both she and her husband died shortly afterward without issue.
+Two sons, both named William, died shortly after their respective births in 1559 and 1561.
+In 1563 a third son was born, Robert, who succeeded his father at court and was created Earl of Salisbury by James I.

+Another daughter, Elizabeth (born 1 July 1564), who married William Wentworth of Nettlestead (c.
+1555–1582), eldest son of Thomas Wentworth, 2nd Baron Wentworth, but both she and her husband died shortly afterward without issue.

+Lady Burghley died 1589 and is buried alongside her daughter Anne, Lady Oxford, in Westminster Abbey.